smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 the working electrode.
 In these experiments, the total current passed is measured directly or indirectly to determine the number of electrons passed.
-Knowing the number of electrons passed, extract the concentration of the analyte (Timothée Houssin, ...
+Knowing the number of electrons passed, extract the concentration of the analyte (Timothee Houssin, ...
 Vincent Senez, in Waterborne Pathogens (Second Edition), 2021)

 - **Source:**